-This badge focuses on the integration of Google in your practice.
+This microcredential focuses on the integration of Google in your practice.
 Teaching learners essential online skills is vitally important in the modern classroom.
 If students can efficiently search online and understand how to verify the information they find, they will develop essential inquiry and critical thinking skills relevant in the classroom and beyond.

-Educators completing this badge their use G-Suite for Education to facilitate and inspire student learning and creativity.You will demonstrate that you effectively teach students online skills, build interactive lessons, captivate your class with video, facilitate group work, and promote digital citizenship and positive online behavior.
+Educators completing this microcredential their use G-Suite for Education to facilitate and inspire student learning and creativity.You will demonstrate that you effectively teach students online skills, build interactive lessons, captivate your class with video, facilitate group work, and promote digital citizenship and positive online behavior.

 YouTube: A video sharing service where users can watch, like, share, comment and upload their own videos.

 Smart Search: This extension provides a unique search experience using latest technologies, based on Google Search Engine.

 Google Docs: An online word processor that lets you create and format documents and work with other people.

 Google Slides: An online presentation app that lets you create and format presentations and collaborate with others.